What is Health Care Transition?

 - Don’t forget to teach them ICE (In Case of Emergency).
 ICE is the contact that all emergency responders will look for in a cell phone.

-- If your young adult carries a cell phone, help them program in the emergency contact number under ICE.
+- If your young adult carries a cell phone, help them program the emergency contact number under ICE

 - Take advantage of the health app standard with most smartphones